BowdoinOrient/bongo/readme.md

         brew install python3 node

 	Include `postgres` in the above if you choose not to use [Postgres.app](http://postgresapp.com).

-3. Install optional system-level dependencies (based on "If you plan to... above")
+3. Install optional system-level dependencies (based on "If you plan to..." above)

         brew install redis vagrant mariadb